 About the Upward Bound Programs

-- Are a U.S. citizen or permanent resident.
+- Are you a U.S. citizen or a permanent resident?

 - Can you demonstrate financial need either through verifiable public benefits or tax returns?

 - Are you the first in your family to potentially graduate from a four-year college or university in the U.S.?